hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 and so on.

 Relax - packages are well-tested regularly when new updates are made to the repositories.
-Separate \'testing\' repositories exist for this exact reason.
+Separate 'testing' repositories exist for this exact reason.
 Despite what many people will tell you, Parabola is fairly stable and trouble-free, so long as you are aware of how to check for issues, and are willing to spend some time fixing issues in the rare